nodys/spreadstream/README.md

    Determines how dates should be rendered in the the while reading (default: `SERIAL_NUMBER`) ([more](https://developers.google.com/sheets/api/reference/rest/v4/dateTimeRender))
 - `--max-buffer`
    Buffer max size before flushing to spreadsheet (default: `1000`).
-   How many row of data should should be sent at once to the spreadsheet while writing.
+   How many row of data should be sent at once to the spreadsheet while writing.
-   A lower value would negatively impact speed and API usage limits, but will produce live atomic update with light and slow stream of data (eg. a line-delimited-json log producer).
+   A lower value would negatively impact speed and API usage limits, but it will produce atomic update of your document when used with light and slow stream of data (eg. a line-delimited-json log producer).
 - `--range`
    Fore reading: The A1 notation of the values to retrieve.
 Default is to select the whole sheet.
    Exemples: `A1:D3` a 4x3 range, `A:D` the four first columns, `12:30` for lines from 12 to 30